Diagnostic Radiography and Imaging (BSc)

-We regret that this course is unable to accept applications for the 2016/17 intake (including deferred applications to 2017/18) from international fee-status applicants due to the association with the National Health Service (NHS) and the restrictions on funding and clinical placements.
+INTERNATIONAL STUDENTS: We regret that this course is unable to accept applications from international fee-status applicants because of its association with the National Health Service (NHS) and the restrictions on funding and clinical placements.

 |Accreditations||Society and College of Radiographers (SCoR)|

 |Typical places available||The course typically has approximately 65 places available.|

 |Typical applications received||The course typically receives approximately 470 applications.|